celaut-project/celaut-architecture/README.md

-# CELAUT: A peer-to-peer architecture for software design and distribution
+# *CEL-AUT*: A peer-to-peer architecture for software design and distribution

 <br>

+**Context**

+In the 1940s, mathematician John von Neumann, in collaboration with Stanislaw Ulam, introduced the concept of cellular automata, creating models that demonstrated how complex behaviors could emerge from simple rules.
+Building on this foundation, in 1970, John Horton Conway introduced "The Game of Life," a cellular automaton that became a classic example of how a system could evolve into intricate patterns from basic interactions.
+These ideas offer valuable insights into how decentralized systems can achieve complexity without central control, which serves as a guiding philosophy for the design of *cel-aut*.

 **Definition**